UZziell/v2ray-haproxy-docker/README.md

 You can use any VPN client which supports one of the protocols above.

-Here are some sample clients:
+Here are some recommended clients:
 * [ShadowSocks for macOS](https://github.com/shadowsocks/ShadowsocksX-NG/releases)
 * [ShadowSocks for Linux](https://github.com/shadowsocks/shadowsocks-libev)
 * [ShadowSocks for Windows](https://github.com/shadowsocks/shadowsocks-windows/releases)